Pros

 Make no mistake, the redesigned 2015 Chevrolet Tahoe remains that unabashedly big, brawny full-size SUV we’re familiar with.
 But things are a bit different now – GM’s entry-level full-size Tahoe’s all grown up, into a more refined gentleman, if you will.

 The 2015 Tahoe is a departure from anything we’ve seen before, and we’re not talking the Blazer days.
-Now, the Tahoe has potential to attract a new, more enlightened crop of premium full-size SUV consumers seeking more than just cargo and convenience.
+Now, the Tahoe has the potential to attract a new, more enlightened crop of premium full-size SUV consumers seeking more than just cargo and convenience.
+The 2021 models, of course, have ramped things up even more.
+This includes the new 2021 Chevrolet Tahoe High Country reviewed here.

-This year, GM has been on a bit of a tear with their redesigned lineup of full-size SUVs including the 2015 Cadillac Escalade and GMC Yukon.
-The Chevy Tahoe in particular, hasn’t seen an update in almost ten years, and frankly GM, that’s unacceptable.
+This year, GM has been on a bit of a tear with their redesigned lineup of full-size SUVs, including the 2015 Cadillac Escalade and GMC Yukon.
+The Chevy Tahoe, in particular, hasn’t seen an update in almost ten years, and frankly, GM, that’s unacceptable.
 But all is forgiven, as General Motors today, having pulled out of the Great Recession not unscathed by criticism and hardship, is pressing hard going forward.

 Granted, the new 2015 Tahoe starts at just under $52,000, whereas my top-end $72,845 Tahoe 4WD LTZ, including $3445 in options, enters the mid-level GMC Yukon territory (Cadillac Escalade?
-Add another $10,000-plus) the Tahoe has always offered exceptional value, as one of the best-selling full-size SUVs on the market.
+Add another $10,000-plus).
+The Tahoe has always offered exceptional value, as one of the best-selling full-size SUVs on the market.

 Inside, the Tahoe is as spacious as you’d expect and the black-white leather stitching throughout in my model looked sharp.
 There’s plenty of rear space and the third-row now finally folds flat; the third-row electric power seats are offered standard.